rutkluk/CodexAzure/README.md

 2. Only user-assigned (`user_assigned_identity_ids` contains at least one value).
 3. Both system- and user-assigned identities (`enable_system_assigned_identity = true` and a non-empty `user_assigned_identity_ids`).
 In this case, the customer managed key (if configured) is associated with the system-assigned identity.

-For environments marked as `pre` or `prod`, supply `customer_managed_key_id` with the Azure Key Vault key ID that should encrypt the factory.
-The module enforces this requirement with a Terraform precondition and will also apply the key to other environments whenever a value is provided.
+For environments marked as `pre` or `prod`, supply `customer_managed_key_id` with the versionless Azure Key Vault key ID (for example, using `azurerm_key_vault_key.example.versionless_id`) that should encrypt the factory.
+The module normalizes versioned inputs to avoid unwanted key regeneration, enforces this requirement with a Terraform precondition, and will also apply the key to other environments whenever a value is provided.

 When a customer managed key is enabled, the module ensures that a compatible managed identity is configured and automatically maps the key to the system-assigned identity when both identity types are in use.